saphanaacademy/Spatial/ESRI_S4HANA/exercises/sdiConfig.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/sdidpa4d.jpg">

-You are now done the step "Activating the Data Provisioning Server in HANA".
+You are now done the step "Configuring the Data Provisioning Agent".

 For more info on installing and configuring the Data Provisioning Agent, go to https://help.sap.com/viewer/p/HANA_SMART_DATA_INTEGRATION > in the Intallation and Upgrade section > click on the Installation and Configuration Guide

 [Go Back Up to the List of Steps](#steps)

-### <a name="sdihdps"></a> Activating the Data Provisioning Server in HANA

 [Go Back Up to the List of Steps](#steps)